Check out these surprising, interesting facts about Linux and its extensive use today. If there is anything to add, please share it in the comments.

 3. Torvalds No Longer Writes Code

-As of 2021, approximately less than 1% of the Linux kernel was written by Torvalds himself.
-Nowadays Linux is fueled by more than 20,000 contributors from more than 1,500 companies.
+Torvalds himself had written fewer than 1% of the Linux kernel as of 2021.
+Nowadays, Linux is fueled by more than 20,000 contributors from more than 1,500 companies.

 Yes, Torvalds has written the initial codes of Linux, but you won’t find him writing codes in the present days.

 When Linux Torvalds introduced the first kernel, it had only 10,250 lines of codes and occupied only 65 KB.
-For comparison, the present amount of line of codes of Linux is composed of more than 27 million.
+For comparison, the present number of lines of Linux codes is composed of more than 27 million.